Cleric-K/vJoySerialFeeder/Docs/Interaction.md

    You can also subscribe to _both_ kind of events at the same time.\
    In most cases we care for the "output" type.
-For example, in Button Mappings we want to know when the button changes state (`Output` jumps to either 0.0 or 1.0) and we don't care about the actual `Input` which may be varying slightly all the time.
+For example, in Button Mappings we want to know when the button changes state (`Output` jumps to either 0.0 or 1.0) and we don't care about the actual `Input` which may be varying all the time.

 #### Writing